gnarzilla/blog.deadlight/README.md

 ### ARM64-Friendly Quick Start (Raspberry Pi, PinePhone, Android/Termux, etc.)

-Deadlight runs perfectly on ARM64!
 Wrangler’s **local D1 emulator fails on ARM** due to TCMalloc issues, but you can skip it entirely and bootstrap everything remotely on Cloudflare’s edge.
+As follows:

 ```bash
 # 1. Install prerequisites